-Go where few have gone on a yacht-style Antarctica expedition.
-Experience intimate connections with fellow explorers and the environment in this remarkable destination.
-Choose from our two small ships above, including World Traveller, sailing her inaugural season.
+Go where few have gone on an intimate yachting expedition to Antarctica.
+Experience deeper connections with fellow explorers and the environment in this remarkable destination.
+Choose from our yachts above, including World Traveller, sailing her inaugural season.

 GET TO KNOW

 EXPLORING TIERRA DEL FUEGO NATIONAL PARK

 POST-EXPEDITION FREE CULTURAL IMMERSION DURATION: 4 HOURS

 After disembarking from your exhilarating expedition to Antarctica, immerse yourself in the southernmost national park, a UNESCO World Heritage Site and International Union for Conservation of Nature (IUCN) park.
 It is one of many national parks that protects the subantarctic and famous Patagonia regions.

 HIKING – Follow the Hito XXIV Trail along the shores of Lago Roca, reaching Milestone 24 demarking where Argentina and Chile meet.
 Or take the shorter path of Sendero Paseo de la Isla Trail around the small fjord of Lapataia Bay, abundant in geese, diving petrels, ducks and black-browed albatrosses.
 Senda Costera (the Coastal Path) is another hiking option that takes you through scenic views of the Beagle Channel, first discovered on an expedition that included the famous naturalist Charles Darwin.
 For more advanced hikers, the Cerro Guanaco Trail is the longest in the park and offers a challenging but rewarding path, ending on a panoramic view of the Beagle Channel and Darwin Mountains.